jiasong18/Ant-Media-Server-Wiki/JWT-Filter.md

 2. [JWT Filter Usages](#2-jwt-filter-usages)

 ### 1. JWT Filter Instructions / Technical details
 We are using [JJWT Library](https://github.com/jwtk/jjwt) for Ant Media Server REST API security.
 If you want to enable this filter, you just need to enable JWT Filter and type the Secret key.
-Secret key encrypts with 'hmacShaKeyFor' in JWT Filter.
+Secret key encrypts with `hmacShaKeyFor` in JWT Filter.

 <img src="images/jwt-filter-enable.png?raw=true" alt="">